nicopap/cuicui_layout/design_docs/new_syntax.md

 * `TokenTree` aims to work like a [rust `TokenTree`], may accept more than what the rust grammar accepts (within acceptable limits) for performance reason.
   The inside of the parenthesis is passed as-is to `ParseDsl::method`.

+#### Comments

+`//` are token of themselves.
+An identifier can contain a `//`, so line comments must have at least one space after an identifier.

 #### Note on `parse_dsl_impl`-specific details